Muhajir culture: Festivals

 Festivals celebrated by Muhajirs include religious, political, ethnic, and national festivals.
 Islamic festivals which are celebrated by Muhajirs include the two official holidays: Eid al-Fitr, celebrating the end of Ramzan; and Eid al-Adha, honoring the obedience and sacrifice of Abraham.
 Depending on sect, some Muhajirs may also commemorate Mawlid, or the birthday of Muhammad; and Ashura, the day of the death of Husayn ibn Ali and the day of salvation for Moses and the Israelites from Biblical Egypt.

 Political celebrations include MQM Founding Day to mark the founding of the first Muhajir nationalist party Muttahida Qaumi Movement, the architect of Muhajir political identity, and APMSO Founding Day, to mark the founding of the first Muhajir nationalist student union All Pakistan Muhajir Students Organization.
 Muhajirs celebrate Muhajir Cultural Day as an ethnic and cultural festival.
 To celebrate this day, rallies depart from all areas of Karachi to the Mazar-e-Quaid, and political parties and civil society organisations set up their camps to welcome participants in the rally and to express solidarity.
+Mushairas, a traditional urdu poetry gathering in which poets publicly recite their work, and Qawwali, a form of sufi islamic devotional singing, both originating from North India, is practiced on cultural day.